 The test may be scored on 25 and converted back to 30.
 Example: 21/25 converts back to 30 by performing the following equation: (21×30) ÷ 25.
 Total converted score is= 25.2 or 25/30 which is considered in the normal range.
 Please note that this conversion has not been validated.

-To insure consistency and accuracy, training and certification to administer and score, the MoCA Test will become mandatory.
+To ensure consistency and accuracy, training and certification to administer and score, the MoCA Test is mandatory.

-You will have one year to complete MoCA’s Official standardised training and certification program.
+You will have one year to complete MoCA’s Official standardized training and certification program.
 If you wish to continue using the MoCA Test without being officially trained and certified, you will be at increased risk for administration, scoring and interpretation errors which could lead to misdiagnosis and liability.

 If the subject has 12 years of education or fewer, a point is added to his/her total score.
 Note that this number of years does not refer to a particular education level, for example, it does not refer to individuals that have or have not completed high school.
 The number of years of education must actually be counted starting after kindergarten (kindergarten must not be included in the count).
 Please note that the maximum score is 30, therefore, if a subject scores 30/30, a point is not added if he/she has 12 years of education or less.